 Seeing others’ desperate circumstances through Jesus eyes gets to the depths of who we are: Will we become stuck asking: “Why, God?
 Why?”
 Or will we step out, in the security we have in Him, asking: “What, God, what would you have me do?”

 Emmanuel calls us to love God and our neighbors to our greatest capacity.
 Living by faith means stepping out in courageous acts of compassion.

 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.
 (Mark 12:30-31)

 In the wake of the U.S. presidential election, I believe it’s as important as ever to get to the business of being the Church.
 May we set aside arguing over political and theological differences.
 Let’s get serious in our prayer lives, our ministry and the practical support of widows, orphans, immigrants, refugees and every other marginalized person in our nation.

-In response to the Syrian refugee crisis, Rich Stearns, World Vision president, writes: “We must never lose our capacity to feel outrage when human beings are so callously slaughtered, and then we must turn that outrage into action.”
-He urges us to pray, give, and raise our voices in support of those suffering war and genocide, especially families fleeing Aleppo, Syria.
+In response to the Syrian refugee crisis, Rich Stearns, World Vision president, wrote: “We must never lose our capacity to feel outrage when human beings are so callously slaughtered, and then we must turn that outrage into action.”
+He urges us to pray, give and raise our voices in support of those suffering war and famine.